Paul-Asamoah-Boadu/Predicting-the-Cooling-Load-of-Buildings/README.md

 <a id="model"></a>
 <h2>Model Building</h2>

 The data splited into training and testing sets.
-Where the training set represents 70% and the testing set represent 30% of the dataset.
+Where the training set represents 70% and the testing set represents 30% of the dataset.
 Train and evaluate the performance of nine different machine learning models:

 1. Linear Regression